kilimanjaro77/fairgame/Mac OS Users/READ.md

 Instructions
 1. Open Script Editor (MacOS Propietary code editor already installed in your computer)
-2. Copy and paste "amazonbotlaunch_macos" code.
+2. Copy and paste "amazonbotlaunch_macos" code into the editor.
 3. Change "cd ~/desktop/fairgame” to your bot's path location.
 (For example if your bot's location is in the documents folder use "cd ~/documents/fairgame")
 4. Export it to your bot's folder as an application (select this on file format).
 Also don't select any options and make sure the code is not signed.
 5. Double click your file to launch the bot and enjoy